Trustless verifiable data infrastructure powered by zero-knowledge proofs

 $ anvil

-and in a separate terminal start the Prover server:
+Then, in a separate terminal, start the Prover server:

 vlayer serve

-For Provers using functionalities like teleports or time travel, configure the appropriate JSON-RPC URLs for each chain used:
+If you're using Prover features like teleport or time travel, configure the appropriate JSON-RPC URLs for each chain.
+You can use Alchemy or other providers to supply these URLs:

 vlayer serve \